sokolo05/TTT-InsNet/README.md

 bam_file:the path of the alignment file about the reference and the long read set;
 output_path:a folder which is used to store generated features data;
 contigs_list:the list of contig to preform detection.(default: [], all contig are used);
-max_work is the number of threads to use;
+max_work:the number of threads to use;
 vcf_file:the gold standard file for standard data.

 eg:# python TTT_InsNet.py your_file_address/HG002_PB_5x_RG_HP10XtrioRTG.bam your_file_address/chr12-13 [12,13] 5 your_file_address/HG002_SVs_Tier1_v0.6.vcf.gz